pcomitz/668/is651-Chapter11-7ed.md

         $app->run();

-Implement this and try each of the *method calls*.
+You could implement this and try each of the *method calls*.
 The following shows you two examples of using curl from the command line to access the rest api where I have called my router *rest.php* that contains the rest api code.
 The router can be called anything although many times it will be index.php.
 Install or use [curl](https://curl.haxx.se/) on your own computer rather than using it on gl.
-Alternatively, you can open a free  [codeanywhere.com](https://codeanywhere.com) account and use the command-line there - see chapter 12.
+Alternatively, you can open a free  [codeanywhere.com](https://codeanywhere.com) account and use the command-line there.
 Even if you use your own computer for curl, create a php workspace in codeanywhere and share it with me at this time.

 -  `curl -v -X GET 'https://swe.umbc.edu/~canfield/silex/web/rest.php/grades'`
 -  `curl -v -X POST 'https://swe.umbc.edu/~canfield/silex/web/rest.php/grades' -d 'name=joe&grade=3'`